leroidubuffet/leroidubuffet/README.md

 ## About Me

 - 🔭 I’m currently updating a course about Generative Artificial Intelligence for Developers
-- 🌱 I’m currently learning Big Data
+- 🌱 I’m currently learning Big Data and SQL

 ## Languages and Tools